 This article gives several research-based spelling strategies for children (and adults) with and without learning disabilities to help develop or improve their skills.
 Very helpful for struggling students.

+Do you need to know how to help a child learn to write?
 Teach children to write letters and numbers correctly using fun, research-based, multisensory strategies.
 Help address letter reversals, writing reluctance, trouble remembering letter form and more.

 Find out how multisensory and hands-on learning helps students with autism, ADHD and other disabilities in reading, writing, math, and more!